Product thinking

 For me, that changes the product shape.
 I would not start by trying to automate the most visible activity.
 I would look for the moment where a small amount of human judgment, applied with the right context, changes the trajectory of the work.

-The wrapper changes the work
+The product around the model changes the work

 A model can make certain cognitive operations much cheaper: reading, drafting, classifying, comparing, and planning.
 But the product around the model decides what that cheaper cognition is pointed at.
 Does it draft another status update, or does it ask why three teams need the same status update every week?

-A product layer like this could look for judgment points.
+A product like this could look for judgment points.
 Where is the decision that changes the work?
 Where is ownership ambiguous?
 Where does repeated work point to a missing policy?
 Where are two teams using the same words but meaning different things?
 Where does one human call prevent a lot of downstream waste?

-The product may need the work graph
+The product may need the work context

-Without that graph, the model can summarize a thread without knowing which decision matters.
+Without that context, the model can summarize a thread without knowing which decision matters.
 It can draft an update without knowing what tradeoff is unresolved.
 It can close a ticket without knowing that the same issue will reappear next week.
 It can approve work without seeing the precedent being created.

 My current read is that this is why many AI features feel impressive in the moment but do not change the system.
-The model has language context, but not enough consequence context.
-It sees the text around the task, but not the obligations, risks, dependencies, and feedback that give the task meaning.
+The model sees the text around the task, but not enough of the obligations, risks, dependencies, and feedback that give the task meaning.

-Simulation is not prediction
+Scenario mapping is not prediction

 The point is more modest: the model can make possible consequences explicit enough for better human judgment.